biqiongyu/Insight_Perfume_Match/README.md

 - applied singular value decomposition (SVD) for dimension reduction
 - Devised new similarity-based recommendation algorithm; recommended perfumes for individual users

-This folder include all the data and codes.